-The college has a well-equipped gym and rowing facilities.
+The H B Allen Centre has a well-equipped gym.
+The college also has rowing facilities.
 Its sports ground and squash courts are located within easy reach of the main college site.

 Facilities for students with disabilities

-Most of the college’s buildings, including the MCR, JCR, Porter’s Lodge, Library, Bar and Chapel are accessible to wheelchair users, either via flat access or via a removable ramp.
+The H B Allen Centre is designed to accommodate students with disabilities.
+Most of the buildings on the Parks Road site date from the 19th century but are accessible to wheelchair users, either via flat access or via a removable ramp.
 Wheelchair access to the dining hall is via a lift.